Skip to main content

 Introduction

-The England Cancer Prevalence Statistics provide counts and crude rates of people living with and beyond a cancer diagnosis on 31 December 2021, who were diagnosed since 01 January 1995.
+The England Cancer Prevalence Statistics provide counts and crude rates of people living with and beyond a cancer diagnosis on 31 December 2022, who were diagnosed since 01 January 1995.
 Data are presented for the following geographies in England: Cancer Alliance (CA), Integrated Care Board (ICB) and Local Authority (LTLA).
-Cancer prevalence statistics are provided for all cancers combined as well as 24 cancer sites
+Cancer prevalence statistics are provided for all cancers combined as well as by cancer site.

 Acknowledgement